How Much Does Betfair Pay Me? (Spoiler: Still Nothing)

 It’s often masked as ‘advice’, but make no bones about it.
 It’s a sales pitch!

 The key problem here is that this creates a distorted incentive.
-People will say anything or get you to do things even though they know getting that commission is wrong.
-I’ve gradually grown quite uncomfortable with that I’m keen to be different.
+People will say anything or get you to do things even if they know it is wrong.
+I’ve grown very uncomfortable with that and I’m keen to be different.

 Will I get funding below the line in the future?